For tips & tools on money and student loans, you may want to join saltmoney.org

 A borrower's repayment period begins the day after the loan's grace period ends.
 First payment will be due within 60 days after the repayment period begins.

 Each loan has only one grace period.
 If borrowers return to school after the grace periods has expired, the borrowers loans qualify for deferment while borrowers are enrolled but return to repayment immediately after borrowers leave school or cease to be enrolled at least half-time.
 There is no additional grace period.

 You are able to make payments on your student loan while you are still enrolled.
 If you have unsubsidized loans, you are able to make payments on your interest that is accruing.

-If you are a full-time teacher and have taught for five complete and consecutive academic years in certain elementary and secondary schools and educational sevice agencies that serve low-income families, and meet other qualifications, you may be eligible for forgiveness of up to a combined total of $17,500 on your Direct Subsidized and Unsubsidized Loans and your Subsidized and Unsubsidized Stafford Loans.
+If you are a full-time teacher and have taught for five complete and consecutive academic years in certain elementary and secondary schools and educational service agencies that serve low-income families, and meet other qualifications, you may be eligible for forgiveness of up to a combined total of $17,500 on your Direct Subsidized and Unsubsidized Loans and your Subsidized and Unsubsidized Stafford Loans.
 If you have PLUS Loans only, you are not eligible for this type of forgiveness.
-More information on this can be found on the Department of Education's (ED) website at: http://studentaid.ed.gov/repay-loans/forgiveness-cancellation/charts/teacher.
+More information on this can be found on the Department of Education's (ED) website at: studentaid.ed.gov/repay-loans/forgiveness-cancellation/charts/teacher

-You may qualify for this progam if you work in a public service job.
+You may qualify for this program if you work in a public service job.
 There are multiple job that are considered public service, some of which are: military service, law enforcement and public education.

 The Public Service Loan Forgiveness (PSLF) Program provides for forgiveness of the remaining balance of a borrower's eligible loans after the borrower has made 120 qualifying payments on those loans.
 In general, only borrowers who are making reduced monthly payments through the Direct Loan Income Contingent or Income Based repayment plans will have a remaining balance after making 120 payments on a loan.